Ethel173/BL2-Modding/readme.md

 EZAmmoVendor

-	collapses all ammo down into 1 entry in the ammo dump vendor refills all ammo of every type, including rockets enables you to buy ammo if youre full, if you want to for whatever reason in theory should also make loading the menu in ammo vendors less buggy/glitchy when backpack is full of gear, by removing unused entries
+	collapses all ammo down into 1(2) entry(entries) in the ammo dump vendor refills all ammo of every type, (optional) including rockets enables you to buy ammo if youre full, if you want to for whatever reason in theory should also make loading the menu in ammo vendors less buggy/glitchy when backpack is full of gear, by removing unused entries